zealvora/certified-kubernetes-administrator/Domain 6 - Cluster Architecture, Installation & Configuration/Readme.md

-# Domain 8 - Security
+# Domain - Cluster Architecture, Installation & Configuration

-The code mentioned in this document are used in the Certified Kubernetes Administrator 2019 course.
+The code mentioned in this document are used in the Certified Kubernetes Administrator 2020 course.

 https://www.udemy.com/course/certified-kubernetes-administrator/?couponCode=CKA-SEP-20